-- Remove the burner box cover by pulling forwards to release the ball studs.
-This will be found easier by pulling on the side of the handle first to release two of the ball studs and then repeating on the other side.
-Take care not to pivot the remaining two ball studs too far around as this will cause damage to the spring clips. - 2.
-Remove the electrical lead plug by depressing the two locking ears and pulling the plug. - 3.
-Push the electrical lead grommet back through the burner surround box and feed the lead through the hole. - 4.
-Remove the burner from the boiler by slackening the two M6 retaining screws located in the burner housing ring and pulling the burner clear.
-This will require the use of a 5mm allen key. - 11.3 Flue system installation.
+1. Remove the burner box cover by pulling forwards to release the ball studs.
+This will be found easier by pulling on the one side of the handle first to release two of the ball studs and then repeating on the other side.
+Take care not to pivot the remaining two ball studs too far around as this will cause damage to the spring clips.

+2. Remove the burner plug-in connector by removing the electrical facia and pulling the three-pin connector free.
+Slide the locating bush from the electrical box.

+3. Push the electrical lead grommet back through the burner surround box and feed the lead through the hole until the burner plug-in connector reaches the burner box.
+Insert one of the burner plug-in connector pins through the hole into the burner box as shown in Fig. 17.
+Gently push on top of the burner plug-in connector at the same time guiding the electrical cable through the hole.

+4. Remove the burner from the boiler by slackening the two M6 retaining screws located in the burner housing ring and pulling the burner clear.
+This will require the use of a 5mm allen key.

+11.3 Flue system installation.